bja1701/pre_integration_examples/README.md

 # IMU Pre-integrated Examples

+Note, before running anything, it is generally a good idea to restart the environment kernel you are using to run the notebooks, especially after you have made changes and are running into unexpected behavior.

 ## Pre-Reqs:

 Python environment that should work (see the environment.yaml, and you can create your python environment with this yaml: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)